akashkr-971/Household-management-system/README.md

 # Household Management System

 This project is a **Mini-project** developed for my 6th semester in college.
-It is designed to simplify household service management for customers, allowing them to find and book service providers efficiently and also integrated to pay through online using razorpay gateway.
+It is designed to simplify household service management for customers, allowing them to find and book service providers efficiently and also integrated payment gateway to pay through online using razorpay gateway.

 ## Overview